timothytrippel/bomberman/README.md

 # Bomberman

-Bomberman is a *ticking timebomb* (TTB) Trojan specific verification tool.
-It indentifies suspicious state-saving components (SSCs) in a hardware design that could potentially be part of a TTB Trojan.
-Bomberman starts by assuming *all* SSCs are suspicious, and subsequently classifies each SSC as non-suspicious if it expresses values that violate a set of invariants during verification simulations.
-Bomberman consists of two main stages as shown in Figure
+Bomberman is a **ticking timebomb** (TTB) Trojan specific verification tool.
+It indentifies suspicious state-saving components (SSCs) in a hardware design that could *potentially* be part of a TTB Trojan.
+Bomberman starts by assuming *all* SSCs are suspicious, and subsequently classifies each SSC as benign if it expresses values that violate a set of invariants during verification simulations.

+As detailed in our technical report **LINK TO PAPER**, TTBs are comprised of SSCs that incrementally approach a triggering value.
+The set of invariants that define TTB SSC behavior are as follows:
+1. values must never be repeated without a system reset, and
+2. all possible values must never be expressed without triggering the Trojan.
+Bomberman leverages these two invariants while anlayzing simulation results of a hardware design to classify whether or not an SSC is part of a TTB Trojan.

+Bomberman consists of two main stages as shown in Figure 1:
+1. SSC Indentification
+2. Simulation Analysis
 <figure>
     <p align="center">
         <img src="/figures/bomberman.png" data-canonical-src="/figures/bomberman.png" width="75%"/>